Th876/Th876.github.io/README.md

 <h3>Credits</h3>
 <!-- + Special thanks to my Instructor Tishana Trainor for assigning me this project to help foster a good understanding of HTML5, CSS3 and JavaScript; and my TAs Dylan Comeau and Kasper Kain for helping me understand / solve some issues I faced with the JavaScript section of my project.
 Many thanks also to my classmates Tamara **** and Anuja for taking the time out to assist me whenever I needed help.

  Overall, this project has taught me a lot about effectively planning before implementing code as this saves time and will, in the future, save money.
+It is clear that every aspect of a website/web application needs to be thought of.
+For instance, my pop-up box allows the game's backdrop to be blurred.
+This visually alludes to the idea that the backdrop is disabled until the user exists the pop-up message.
+However, the appearance of a blurred backdrop is, in actuality, pointless if all elements linked to events are not disabled.
+Functionality is key.
+This project has, therefore, not only revealed my capabilities, but also my contraints and the areas I need to improve.
 + -->